How to Find Slope of Logarithmic Graph in Excel (with Easy Steps)

 X and Y are related by a power of 'a'

-• However, the line should be nearly straight if a dataset derived from this equation is shown using a logarithmic scale.
+• The line should have a smaller curve if a dataset derived from this equation is shown using a logarithmic scale.

 dataset derived from this equation is shown using a logarithmic scale

-• We select the Scatter Chart from the Charts group under the Insert tab.
+• Select the Scatter Chart from the Charts group under the Insert tab.

 Create a Logarithmic Graph by Using Charts Tool of Excel

-• Next, you must do right-click on the chart and choose the command Select data from the context menu.
+• Right-click on the chart and choose the command Select data from the context menu.

 right-click on the chart and choose the command Select data